Antiz96/arch-update/CONTRIBUTING.md

 ### Coding style

 When submitting code changes, try to respect the coding style and the overall way things work, as much as possible.
-For instance, for the main bash script:
+For instance:

 - Stick to bash syntax
 - Variables should use the `"${var}"` format
 - Use the `{main,info,ask,warning,error}_msg` functions to print messages
 - Use `"$(eval_gettext "string")"` for any string chain that should be included in translations
+- The main `arch-update.sh` script should only be used as a wrapper around "libraries" stored in `src/lib/`
 - [...]

 Bash code is checked with [shellcheck](https://www.shellcheck.net/).